 The Doctor refuses to take responsibility for Verne’s death.
 Poor Verne.

-Sue: The courtroom scenes are starting to get on my tits.
+Sue: The courtroom scenes are starting to get on my tits now.
 I don’t mind them when they shed new light on things, but that last one was just padding.

 Sue: Peri isn’t dead.
 They can’t kill Peri.

 Sue: What a stupid cliffhanger.
-You finish with Peri lying on the floor.
-Idiots.top
+You finish with Peri laying on the floor, you idiots!

 Inquisitor: Then what was the point of showing that last sequence?